GaloisInc/daedalus/docs-src/source/index.rst

   bitdata OptionData where
     OptionData = { opt : ChooseOption, val : uint 4 }

-Bitdata defintions are not parsers, but rather are used by applying coercions to already parsed bytes.
+Bitdata definitions are not parsers, but rather are used by applying coercions to already parsed bytes.
 The following code parses a byte, and then checks that the first four bits select the correct option.